esturdivant-usgs/BI-geomorph-extraction/README.md

 ## How to run:

 1. Acquire all input feature classes - refer to input variables in addition to the list below.
-    (QA/QC/cross-check them: projections, agreement, etc.)
-    Preferred projection is NAD83, Meters - Albers or UTM Zone 19N (or 17 or 18 depending on region of Atlantic coast)
     - transect lines
     - DH points
     - DL points